buildbot/buildbot/master/docs/developer/database/state.rst

 .. py:class:: StateConnectorComponent

-    This class handles maintaining arbitrary key/value state for Buildbot objects.
-Each object can store arbitrary key/value pairs, where the values are any JSON-encodable value.
+    This class handles maintaining arbitrary key-value state for Buildbot objects.
+Each object can store arbitrary key-value pairs, where the values are any JSON-encodable value.
 Each pair can be set and retrieved atomically.